 NB: heavy ion particles have a similar net neutron production to protons.r

 Where possible, avoid use of physical wedges due to an increase in neutron production.r

 High z-value shielding materials, including lead shielding on skin, do not provide protection against neutrons or internal scatter.r

 Orthovoltage and superficial beam energies

-Although there is no published literature regarding the effect on CIEDs from low energy radiation therapy beams used in orthovoltage and superficial radiation therapy, monitoring and interventions for patients undergoing these treatments should be determined in consultation with the CIED technician or cardiologist and clinical medical physics specialist.
-Where possible, the beam paths should avoid entry and exit through the CIED device.
+Although there is no published literature regarding the effect on CIEDs from low energy radiation therapy beams used in orthovoltage and superficial radiation therapy, monitoring and interventions for patients undergoing these treatments should be determined in consultation with the CIED technician or cardiologist, and clinical medical physics specialist.
+Where possible, beam paths should avoid entry and exit through the CIED.

 Planned dose to CIED